 See also Warning section.

 Dizziness, confusion, tiredness, weakness, constipation, diarrhea, back/bone pain, muscle pain/cramps, nausea, vomiting, and loss of appetite may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Tell your doctor right away if you have any serious side effects, including: numbness/tingling/swelling of the arms/legs/hands/feet, shortness of breath.

 This medication decreases bone marrow function, an effect that may lead to a low number of blood cells such as red cells, white cells, and platelets.
 This effect can cause anemia, decrease your body's ability to fight an infection, or cause easy bruising/bleeding.
-Get medical help right away if you have any of the following symptoms: unusual tiredness, pale skin, easy bruising/bleeding, signs of infection (such as fever, chills, swollen lymph nodes, persistent sore throat, cough).
+Get medical help right away if you have any of the following symptoms: unusual tiredness, pale skin, easy bruising/bleeding, signs of infection (such as sore throat that doesn't go away, fever, chills, swollen lymph nodes, cough).

 Pomalidomide sometimes causes side effects due to the rapid destruction of cancer cells (tumor lysis syndrome).
 To lower your risk, your doctor may add a medication and tell you to drink plenty of fluids.
 Tell your doctor right away if you have symptoms such as: low back/side pain (flank pain), signs of kidney problems (such as painful urination, pink/bloody urine, change in the amount of urine), muscle spasms/weakness.